fuwaneko/node-protobuf/README.md

 ## Changelog

+### 1.0.6

++ Added check for correct argument type and handling for malformed protocol buffers.

 ### 1.0.5

 + Fixed incorrect parsing of byte datatype.
 Now it's parsed as Node.js Buffer and Buffer can be serialized into byte field.
 Big thanks to [xanm](https://github.com/AlexMarlo) for contributing.